 There have been no reported cases of treatment failure when ceftriaxone has been used to treat a ceftriaxone-susceptible genital infection.
-When antimicrobial susceptibility is known, routine TOC is no longer recommended for patients with anogenital infection who have received ceftriaxone 1g IM (GRADE 2D).
+When antimicrobial susceptibility is known, routine TOC is not necessary for individuals with anogenital infection who have received ceftriaxone 1g IM (GRADE 2D).

-Routine TOC remains recommended for the following patients:
+Routine TOC remains recommended for the following people: